dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 contains partially completed code snippets.
 Your task is to complete the exercise by writing code to make the tests pass._
-In addition to explaining what the exercise is about, the author also clearly communicates that learners don’t need to implement the hidden code that was provided, such as `main()` and two asynchronous functions, `getRole()` and `getLoginAmount()`.
+In addition to explaining what the exercise is about, the author also clearly communicates that learners don't need to implement the hidden code that was provided, such as `main()` and two asynchronous functions, `getRole()` and `getLoginAmount()`.